College Testing Overview

 By Joanna Nesbit

-College admissions can feel high stakes, and it’s easy to worry teenagers will get behind if you don’t give them every academic nudge as early as possible.
+College admissions can feel high stakes.
+And we worry that our teenagers will get behind.
+So we feel a responsibility to give them every academic nudge as early as possible.
 Earlier is better, right?
-For college testing, too?
+Going with that assumption, is earlier also better for college testing?

 Relax, say college admissions testing experts.
 For the majority of students, there’s no need to break out the ACT or SAT study guides until the summer before junior year.
 Here’s what families of younger students need to know.

 Most schools administer the PSAT (the preliminary SAT) in fall of sophomore year as a practice test for the junior-year PSAT and SAT.
-The PSAT isn’t an admissions test, and scores aren’t reported to colleges.
+The PSAT isn’t an admissions test.
+And colleges never receive the scores.
 The purpose is to provide SAT practice and to identify top testers who might qualify for National Merit scholarships if they take the PSAT again junior year.

 A PreACT (formerly the ACT Plan) is as a sophomore-level practice test for the ACT.
 But only students whose schools offer the PreACT can take it because the test isn’t available to the general public.
 The PreACT isn’t tied to scholarship opportunities and, like the PSAT, scores are not reported.